 Each of the nine rooms was designed individually, but we especially love Room 8, for its Biba-inspired wallpaper, velvet headboard, private access to the upper terrace and ensuite bathroom with white subway-style tiles and black fixtures and fittings.

-There’s a tile-lined saltwater infinity pool in the central courtyard, with several sunloungers and almost as many parasols; as well as a plunge pool on the top terrace.
-Pool hours are 8am to 11pm.
+There’s a tile-lined saltwater infinity pool in the central courtyard, with several sunloungers and almost as many parasols.
+Pool hours are 8am to 9pm.

 A massage therapist can be booked for treatments either in your room or by the pool.
-A full spa is being added in 2020.
+You can also book mani-pedis and facials.

 The easily navigable communal areas are on the ground floor and Room 1 has been specially adapted room for wheelchair users.